 - One Semester - Psychology

-- One Semester - Human Genetics (must be completed within past 5 years)
+- One Semester - Human Genetics (must have been completed within past 5 years)

 - One Semester - Medical Terminology